fossasia/eventyay-tickets/doc/administrator/simple_manual.rst

 We recommend reading about setting `strong encryption settings`_ for your web server.

 Yay, you are done!
-You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ and log in as the superuser you configured above.
+You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ and log in as the administrator you configured above.
 You can now create an event, and off you go!

 Next Steps: Updates